-Here’s the original CPBL YouTube footage.
 I counted around 16 seconds.
-It makes me wonder how does Yang’s HR trot stack up against players in the MLB?
+Now, I do not have any previous data, but I think it could be the fastest home run trot in CPBL history.
+It also makes me wonder how does Yang’s home run trot stack up against players in the MLB?

-In 2006 the two-way playerwas signed by NPB’s Fukuoka SoftBank Hawks as a pitcher.
-Where he spent the next 7-season with the combined record of 3.03 ERA, 1.38 WHIP while topping his fastball at 155kph (96mph).
+In 2006, the two-way player Yang was signed by the NPB’s Fukuoka SoftBank Hawks as a pitcher.
+He then spent the next seven-season with a combined record of 3.03 ERA and 1.38 WHIP with his fastball topping at 155kph (96mph).

-This is one of Yang’s 10K shutout game against The ORIX Buffaloes back in 2012.
+The video below is one of Yang’s 10K shutout game against The Orix Buffaloes back in the 2012 NPB season.

-In 2014, Yang signed a minor league deal with spring training invite with the Pittsburgh Pirates after being released by Softbank Hawks due to command issues.
-Unfortunately, Yang was unable to overcomes his command issue while in the USA.
-Yang was released by the Pirates later that year with the disappointing result of 6.48 ERA, 1.98 WHIP, 16K, 18BB over 16.2 IP.
+Unfortunately, Yang was unable to overcome his command issue during his time with the Pirates organisation.
+Yang was eventually released by the Pirates later that year, with a disappointing result of 6.48 ERA, 1.98 WHIP, 16K and 18BB over 16.2 innings in the Double-A.

-Yang returned to Taiwan to participate in the 2015 mid-season draft.
-However, due to his known command issues.
-Yang was left undrafted.
+Yang returned to Taiwan and entered the 2015 CPBL draft.
+However, due to his command issues.
+Despite his fastball velocity, Yang was left undrafted.

-With several key outfielders out on season injuries In 2016, Yang Yao-Hsun secured the leadoff spot with the Lamigo Monkeys.
-Where he finished the season with the record of .281/.335/.490 with 19 stolen bases & 17 home runs.
+In 2016, after several primary outfielders were out with the season-ending injuries.
+Yang Yao-Hsun was given a chance in the first team, and he took the opportunity and secured the leadoff spot.
+He finished the season with the record of .281/.335/.490 with 19 stolen bases and 17 home runs.

-Here’s a video of Yang crushed an opposite field home run on a pitch at eye level
+Here is a video of Yang crushing an opposite-field home run on a pitch at the eye level.